Analytix-Software-Tools/ftmcloud-task-queue/README.md

 Contains logic relating to the core application functionality as well as logic that is crosscutting.

 ### tasks
 Contains domain-specific task logic that can be executed at any point in time.
+These are separated by type of task and further by domain.

 ## Application Logic
 Tasks are defined in an object-oriented pattern in which each desired task should inherit from the "BaseTask" class.
 In